 2. Measure It

-To avoid overwatering your lawn, figure out how long you should water.
-Put empty tuna cans or measuring cups around the yard, all within range of your sprinkle.
+To save water outdoors, figure out how long you should water to achieve one-half to three-quarters inch of water.
+Put empty tuna cans or measuring cups around the yard, all within range of your sprinkler.
 Turn on the sprinkler for 30 minutes.

 After 30 minutes, gauge the amount of water that’s in each can or cup.